 Viking pumps were chosen for their dependable, consistent reliability in high volume terminal (rail, truck, or barge) applications.
 Based on prior experience with similar installs, the Viking Pump distributor recommended using our largest, highly engineered pump series RS4324A to provide the desired flow rate.
 It would take three of these pumps to successfully accomplish the customer’s ambitious goal.

-- The RS4324A series pumps provide the following benefits for this type of application:
+The RS4324A (tm) series pumps provide the following benefits for this type of application:

 - Environmentally safe, mechanically sealed pumps